justinmeiners/justinmeiners.github.io/understanding-groupby/README.md

 object containing the results.
 Most often you will just return `contents`, but you may want to store the result in a new class.
 - `int comparer(..)` provide a function so that keys can be compared.
 This can be left off for key types like integer and string which are comparable.

-With the functions in mind, the meaning of the 4 generic types is now clear:
+With an overview of the functions, the meaning of the 4 generic types is now clear:

 - `TSource` the items in the collection we will be grouping.
 - `TKey` from each item a key will be extracted to identity which group it belongs to.